w3f/polkadot-wiki/docs/learn/learn-cross-consensus.md

 The input and output queue are sometimes referred to in the Polkadot codebase and associated documentation as `ingress` and `egress` messages, respectively.

+### VMP (Vertical Message Passing)

+_Vertical Message Passing_ message passing between the Relay-chain itself and a parachain.
+Message data in both cases exists on the Relay-chain.
+This includes:

+- #### UMP (Upward Message Passing)

+  _Upward Message Passing_ message passing from a parachain to the Relay-chain.

+- #### DMP (Downward Message Passing)
+  _Downward Message Passing_ message passing from the Relay-chain to a parachain.

 #### XCMP-Lite (HRMP)